Spray Gun Cleaning: As Simple as 1, 2, 3!

 Summary

 I hope by now you’re convinced that by following my simple 1, 2 and 3 method of spray gun cleaning you’ll enjoy less downtime and save more of your time and hard-earned cash.
-More important, your equipment will perform at its optimum, allowing you to consistently move your finish quality to “Wow”.
+More importantly, your equipment will perform at its optimum, allowing you to consistently move your finish quality to “Wow”.

 I’m always interested in hearing from my readers, so please let me know if you have any questions or comments about this article.
 And watch for my follow-on article on how to lubricate your spray gun and maintain your turbine or air compressor.
 Take care!